 This course is designed to equip students for transitions in their education and life.
-Includes introduction to the school and its resources, study skills, and personal resource management skills.
+The course includes introduction to the University and its resources, study skills, and personal resource management skills.
 Students will be actively involved in learning and integrating practical applications to promote success.
 Prerequisite: None.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000
+Lecture Hrs: 040 Lab Hrs 000 Other Hrs 000

-SLS 1321 Career Skills and Portfolio Development (formerly known as Career Skills) 2.0 Quarter Credit Units A course designed to assist students with personal and professional development for successful employment with a concentration on developing a positive self-image, assessing competitiveness strengths, career expectations, learning job search techniques, in addition to written skills and current resume preparation.
+SLS 1321 Career Skills & Portfolio Development (previously known as Career Skills)

+A course designed to assist students with personal and professional development for successful employment with a concentration on developing a positive self-image, assessing competitiveness strengths, career expectations, learning job search techniques, in addition to written skills and current resume preparation.
 Prerequisite: None.
-Lec.
-Hrs.
-020 Lab Hrs.
-000 Other Hrs.
+Lecture Hrs 020.
+Lab Hrs.
+000. Other Hrs.
 000